Homeownership: Homeownership can be a critical pathway to economic security and mobility.

 Strategy in Action

 Portland’s Proud Ground land trust helps low-income families access homeownership.
 In 1999, community members and the city of Portland founded Proud Ground (formerly Portland Community Land Trust) to provide access to homeownership for low-income residents as housing prices skyrocketed in the Portland metro region.
-Since its founding, the land trust has served over 396 first-time homebuyers.
-The average Proud Ground homeowner is in a family of three, earning 61 percent of the annual median income; 60 percent are female-headed households; 59 percent are families with children; and 42 percent are households of color.
-To Proud Ground, a family is any configuration of people who make a house feel like a home.
 In the community land trust model, Proud Ground homeowners receive a fair return on their initial investment and agree to maintain that affordability for the next homebuyer.
-While still building wealth, the homeowners help future generations of homebuyers have access to affordable homes, like they did.
-Nationally, land trusts work: foreclosure rates are close to zero percent and seven in 10 homeowners go on to buy market-rate homes.
+While still building wealth, the homeowners help future generations of homebuyers have access to affordable homes as well.
+As of 2023, the land trust has helped over 620 families become first-time homeowners, and holds nearly 500 permanently affordable homes in its portfolio.
+Over two-thirds of Proud Ground’s new homebuyers in 2023 were people of color.
+With over 300 community land trusts in existence across the US, Proud Ground demonstrates a shared-equity homeownership model that can support aspiring homebuyers nationwide.
 Read more

 Related Indicators